(Amazon UK link) |

-Charlotte Bingham has quite a gift with characters - she creates mostly realistic individuals, and clearly knows them well.
+Charlotte Bingham has quite a gift with characters.
+She creates mostly realistic individuals, and clearly knows them well.
 She writes about them as if she's personally acquainted with them; at one point I wondered if some of them were even based on real people.

-There is a huge cast of characters, most of whom are introduced right at the beginning.
+There is a huge cast of characters, most of whom are mentioned right at the beginning.
 This left me completely bewildered, although thankfully there's a family tree at the start of the book, which I found myself referring to frequently.

 Alongside the family saga style of writing, there's an ongoing crisis in the village of Bexham, which is under threat of commercial development.
 The end of the book sees a resolution to this, and is even followed by an epilogue which neatly ties up neatly all the loose ends and tells us what happens afterwards.